 If you already have a switch on the outside into which you are allowed to plug both Cisco ASAs, then you can skip this procedure.
 This switch could be ISP-provided gear, such as a cable modem with a 4-port switch or similar.
-The only requirement in Single ISP mode is that both Cisco ASAs' outside interfaces have to be plugged into the same Layer-2 domain in order to allow failover to function.
-In this deployment, a trunked outside interface is used, even in Single ISP mode, to allow easier migration to Dual ISP mode later.
-If you are using an outside switch that doesn't support trunking, you will need to assign the outside IP address directly to the interface of the Cisco ASA.
-For this procedure, if you are using a Single ISP design, you will skip the Dual ISP section.
-If you are using a Dual ISP design, you will complete both sets of steps.
+The only requirement in single ISP mode is that both Cisco ASAs' outside interfaces have to be plugged into the same Layer-2 domain in order to allow failover to function.
+In this deployment, a trunked outside interface is used, even in single ISP mode, to allow easier migration to dual ISP mode later.
+If you are using an outside switch that doesn't support trunking, you will need to assign the outside IP address directly to the interface of the appliance.
+This procedure includes configuration steps for both single ISP and dual ISP designs.